 These two lifestyles have a lot of similarities.

-The main idea is to avoid mindless consumerism by purchasing fewer things that are higher quality and created sustainably.
+The main idea is to avoid mindless consumerism by purchasing fewer things that are of higher quality and created sustainably.

 - You will feel happier and more fulfilled, as you will 1) live in alignment with your values, 2) your choices won’t hurt our planet or your health, and 3) you will live a clutter-free, healthy life.

 Before we start, know that minimalism and zero waste will look different for everyone.

 Also, there are no strict rules to this list.
 It is possible that occasionally, I buy some of these things.

 By no means I consider myself perfect at living a zero waste & minimalist lifestyle, but I am always trying to improve while focusing on what works for me. 🙂

 The main purpose of this list is to give you ideas and alternatives that will save you money and are better for you and the environment!